 The Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries (ACRL) offers scholarships to subsidize conference attendance by professional librarians, paraprofessionals, and students.
 RBMS is committed to increasing equity, diversity and inclusion in its membership and the special collections and archives professions.
 Accordingly, preference is given to applicants from underrepresented ethnic and racial groups, those employed by or volunteering at institutions that primarily serve one or more of these groups, and ACRL/RBMS members.
 For more information about the RBMS commitment to equity, diversity and inclusion, please visit the RBMS website.

 All candidates must be:

-- Currently enrolled in a library, information science, or archival studies program; a graduate of such a program; OR currently employed as a professional or paraprofessional in a rare books, special collections, or archives capacity and
+- Currently enrolled in a library, information science, or archival studies program; a graduate of such a program; OR currently employed or volunteering as a professional or paraprofessional in a rare books, special collections, or archives capacity.

 Friday, January 10, 2020 (11:59 PST)

 The Scholarships Committee will take into consideration the following criteria when considering applicants:

 - Evidence of commitment to and interest in the rare books, special collections, and/or archives fields

 - For first-time conference participants: Interest in contributing to the profession